MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/connect-azure-data-lake-storage-for-dataflow.md

 There are a few considerations and limitations to keep in mind when working with your dataflow storage:

-- Linking an Azure Data Lake Store Gen2 account for dataflow storage is not supported in the default environment.
+- Linking an Azure Data Lake Store Gen2 account for dataflow storage isn't supported in the default environment.
 - Once a dataflow storage location is configured for a dataflow, it can't be changed.
 - By default, any member of the environment can access dataflow data using the Power Platform Dataflows Connector.
 However, only the owners of a dataflow can access its files directly in Azure Data Lake Storage Gen2.
-To authorize additional people to access the dataflows data directly in the lake, you must authorize them to the dataflow’s **CDM Folder** in the data lake or the data lake itself.
+To authorize more people to access the dataflows data directly in the lake, you must authorize them to the dataflow’s **CDM Folder** in the data lake or the data lake itself.
 - When a dataflow is deleted, its **CDM Folder** in the lake will also be deleted.

 > [!IMPORTANT]